310mc/https-310mc.github.io-tl/source/_posts/idol_story/ibuki_2.md

 {% endbubble %}

 {% bubble Ibuki grin %}
 Nyahaha\~.
-Japan’s number one Momotarou-san; if you wanna exterminate me, then you gotta cross the sea until you reach Onigashima island\~♪[^12]
+Japan’s number one Momotarō-san; if you wanna exterminate me, then you gotta cross the sea until you reach Onigashima island\~♪[^12]
 {% endbubble %}

 {% bubble Hiiro serious %}